In this post, let’s look at three components of your online presence – and they’re all communicated through copywriting.

 — Choose a verb that is consistent with your brand and personality; for instance, “Crush” will communicate a different message than “Explore” or “Relate.”

 Like all rules, these three are made to be broken.
-However, when you’re brainstorming, it’s helpful to start with some guidelines.
+Use them to start your brainstorm.

 Check out my course – Build Your Brand One Story At A Time.